hotosm/learnosm/_posts/en/mobile-mapping/0900-12-30-mobile_mapping.md

 -   Able to geo-tag multimedia files (notes, photos, videos)
 -   In active development

-Try several of applications that is compatible with your phone to get familiar with its interface and choose the best app based on your personal preference and mapping approach.
+Try several applications that are compatible with your phone to get familiar with the interface and choose the best app based on your personal preference and mapping approach.

 <!-- Commenting for now since tables doesn't look very nice!